Destination Kohler: Properties

-Kitchens of Kohler

-Under the Destination Kohler umbrella, the Kohler Company owns and operates a number of restaurants, including the Immigrant Restaurant at the American Club, the Wisconsin Room, the Greenhouse, The Horse & Plow, Cucina.
+Under the Destination Kohler umbrella, the Kohler Company owns and operates a number of restaurants, including the Immigrant Restaurant at the American Club, the Wisconsin Room, the Greenhouse, The Horse & Plow, and the Taverne on Woodlake.
 The company also operates restaurants at its two golf courses in Sheboygan County and at its private club Riverbend.

-Private clubs

-Riverbend

-Kohler's hospitality group owns and operates Riverbend, a private membership club along the Sheboygan River on the west side of the Village of Kohler.
+Destination Kohler organizes a number of annual events including; Kohler Festival of Beer, Kohler Food & Wine Experience, In Celebration of Chocolate and Kohler Winterfest.